“This above all: to thine own self be true”William Shakespeare

 On that first day of work at the tender age of 15, I could never had imagined that I would spend the next three decades of my career trying to stay true to who I was – often feeling pressured to be someone else.

 Why is self-fidelity – the practice of being true to our essence – more relevant that ever?

 Now more than ever we desperately need to activate and share the very best of ourselves, and yet human potential continues to be overlooked, suppressed or diminished in most workplaces across the world.
 We have been conditioned to believe that who we are is inconvenient, not enough or somehow broken.
 As a consequence, so many of us have lost faith in ourselves – and in each other.

-We have become disconnected with our essential nature as humans – our caring, playful, worthy, vulnerable, creative nature.
+We have become disconnected with our essential nature as humans – our caring, courageous, connected playful, worthy, vulnerable, creative nature.

 Suppressing our essential nature is like trying to hold a beachball underwater – it’s wobbly and exhausting.
 As the pressure builds, the suppressed parts of ourselves can make surprise appearances in ways that are exaggerated, unhelpful and sometimes hurtful.
 Over time, we can become sick and jaded.